juliancumpian/Automated-ELK-Stack-Deployment/README.md

 This ELK server is configured to monitor the following machines:
 Web-1 (10.0.0.5) and Web-2 (10.0.0.6)

-We have installed the following Beats on these machines:
+I installed the following Beats on these machines:
 Filebeat and Metricbeat

-These Beats allow us to collect the following information from each machine:
+These Beats allow you to collect the following information from each machine:

 Filebeat: monitors set log files, collects data about which files have changed, and moves this arranged information to Elasticsearch for future review.